LIFER/LADDER

 LIFER/LADDER was one of the first database natural language processing systems.
 It was designed as a natural language interface to a database of information about US Navy ships.
 This system, as described in a paper by Hendrix (1978), used a semantic grammar to parse questions and query a distributed database.
+It was implemented in Interlisp.

 The LIFER/LADDER system could only support simple one-table queries or multiple table queries with easy join conditions.

 Some examples of queries it could accept: